Assistive devices are tools that help you hold objects, open and

 Writing and reading tools, such as grips on

-pens or a magnifying glass to correct certain visual problems resulting from
+pens or a magnifying glass to help with vision problems.

 Movement devices, such as canes, braces, walkers, or even

 electric scooters.
-Wheelchairs can also keep you mobile if you are no longer
+Wheelchairs can also keep you mobile.

 Special lifts that can be attached to help you get in